Seymour H. Knox II: Art

 In 1926, he joined the board of Albright Art Gallery.
 From the beginning, he was a leader in the modernism movement and in modern cultural life in Buffalo.
 He spent 60 years working with the Buffalo Fine Arts Academy and by 1939, he was President of the Academy.
 He bolstered the Contemporary Abstractionism collection during his tenure.
 He is best known for his 1962 addition to the Albright Art Gallery, designed by Skidmore, Owings & Merrill.
-After the completion of the addition, the Gallery was renamed the Albright-Knox Art Gallery Knox in his honor.
+After the completion of the addition, the Gallery was renamed the Albright-Knox Art Gallery in his honor.
 He donated more than 160 works for the new wing, and over 700 pieces over his lifetime.
 He is said to be in part responsible for the popularity of Jackson Pollock.
 Under his direction, the Gallery became the first museum to purchase a Clyfford Still, one of the first to purchase a Henry Moore, and as leading champions of Abstractionism, they acquired selections from almost every major abstractionist.
 In 1965 he was appointed to a commission to choose modern art works for the Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, NY.

 Personal life

-In 1923, he married Helen Northrup (1902-1971), who had attended the Albright Art School.
+In 1923, he married Helen Northrup, who had attended the Albright Art School.
 They lived in a mansion at 57 Oakland Place in Buffalo, designed by C. P. H. Gilbert.
 Construction on the home began in 1924 and was a gift to the couple from Knox's mother, who lived nearby at 800 Delaware Avenue.
 Together, they had two sons: